-Cyclical costs per unit are estimated at an average of £343 per unit over the planed period.
+Cyclical costs per unit are estimated at an average of £375 per unit over the planned period.
 These costs are based on existing surveys.
-Real cost increases are assumed at 0.5% per annum throughout the planed period of this Corporate Plan.
-These costs include: paint work, gutter cleaning, electrical checks, gas safety checks, grass cutting and open space maintenance.
+Real cost increases are assumed at 0.5% per annum throughout the planned period of this Corporate Plan.
+These costs include paintwork, gutter cleaning, electrical checks, gas safety checks, grass cutting and open space maintenance.